hollowstrawberry/crab-cogs/README.md

 Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
 The purpose is to alert friends or just to be silly.

+### 🖼 GPTimage

+Connects to OpenAI's Dall-E 3 and newer models to generate images.
+Requires an api key and ongoing monetary cost.
+Configurable cooldown per user, with an option to add VIP users that skip the cooldown.

 ### 🖼 NovelAI

-Connects to this AI anime generation service to to generate images with the latest SDXL technology.
+Connects to this AI anime generation service  to generate images with novelai3.
 Most parameters are available, as well as img2img.
 Requires a subscription.
 Connects with ImageScanner and ImageLog.

 **⚠️ Usage Warning:** This cog is capable of generating NSFW content.
 Be mindful.

-### 🖼 Dalle

-Connects to OpenAI's Dall-E 3 to generate images.
-Requires an api key and ongoing monetary cost.

 ### 📎 ImageScanner